I want to be interviewed by you,

 Mandy Shunnarah (they/them) is an Alabama-born, Appalachian and Palestinian-American writer who now calls Columbus, Ohio, home.
 Their first book, Midwest Shreds: Skating Through America’s Heartland, was published by the Belt imprint of Arcadia Publishing in July 2024, and their second book, a poetry collection titled We Had Mansions, is forthcoming from Diode Editions in April 2025.

 Additionally, Mandy has been published in several anthologies, including The Columbus Anthology from Belt Publishing, Through the Aftermath: A Post-Apocalyptic Anthology, The Bad Day Book, two Chicken Soup for the Soul books, and the academic text Gifted-ish: Women and Nonbinary Writers on Intelligence, Identity and Education.
+Their work is forthcoming in the Heaven Looks Like Us Palestinian poetry anthology from Haymarket Books and Ask the Night for a Dream: Palestinian Writing from the Diaspora, an anthology from Palestine Writes Press.

 Mandy has been writing professionally for the past decade, which includes freelance pieces for Reckon, YourTango, Business Insider, them.us, Cosmo, Bi.org, Saving Places/The National Trust for Historic Preservation, TransLash, Pride Source, The Humanist, Arts Midwest, Happify Daily, Roller Rag, The Buckeye Flame, Time Out, The Institute for Palestine Studies, The Order of the Good Death, Science for the People, 68to05, Fifty Grande, The Public, Left Voice, The Huffington Post, and Vinyl Me, Please, and the alumni magazines at The University of Alabama and Kenyon College, plus copywriting for businesses and nonprofits in addition to their creative writing.
 They started out doing freelance journalism for The North Jefferson News, Weld for Birmingham, and Birmingham magazine and continue to support local journalism by freelancing for their neighborhood paper, The Clintonville Spotlight, as well as The Worthington Spotlight, Matter News, Experience Columbus, Columbus Monthly, and Columbus Weddings.

 Mandy has spoken on dozens of stages doing storytelling events across Ohio, Alabama, and Kentucky, to crowds of 10 to 250.
-They’ve recorded a radio segment for Dirty Spoon and have taught zine workshops for several libraries, as well as Sarabande’s Zine Lunch.
-Additionally, they’ve led workshops on how to write a book proposal, how to find literary magazines to submit to, how journalism can aid your creative writing, literary sports writing, and more for the University of Alabama, See Jane Write, Lit Youngstown, and more.
+They’ve recorded a radio segment for Dirty Spoon and have taught zine-making workshops for several libraries, as well as Sarabande’s Zine Lunch.
+Additionally, they’ve led workshops on how to write a book proposal, how to find literary magazines to submit to, how journalism can aid your creative writing, literary sportswriting, and more for the University of Alabama, See Jane Write, Lit Youngstown, and more.

 Learn more at mandyshunnarah.com.